 Establishing a remote advertising agency was once a radical and revolutionary idea, but we are convinced that many more media and digital marketing agencies will be born in the cloud over the next months and years.

-Even going remote by default with an already established digital marketing agency or shifting to a remote-first or, for the beginning, maybe even just a remote-friendly model will become more and more popular options.
+Even going remote by default with an already established digital marketing agency or shifting to a remote-first or, for the beginning, maybe even just a remote-friendly model will become more and more popular and viable options.

 Whilst we have covered many of the advantages of working with a distributed team already in earlier parts of this article, we found the following five benefits to be the most crucial and important ones for our REMOTE AGENCY: